 The Asian University for Women is governed by a Board of Trustees, which is currently chaired by Dr. Dipu Moni, Minister of Education.
 The initial Board of Trustees was elected by the International Support Committee of the Asian University for Women in 2009 in accordance with the provisions of the Charter of the Asian University for Women.
-The University also enjoys the support of a number of the most important leaders in government, business, and academia, leaders who are collectively known as the AUW Council of Patrons.
+The University also enjoys the support of many important leaders in government, business, and academia, leaders who are collectively known as the AUW Council of Patrons.